Skip to main content

 Your Responsibility To ESAs

-Similar to service animals, you can't charge pet fees, pet rent or pet deposits for ESAs.
-Though pet owners (tenant with pets) are liable for any damage caused by the animal.
-The Department of housing mandate that you make provisions for ESAs.
+Like service animals, you can't charge pet fees, pet rent, or pet deposits for ESAs.
+Though pet owners (tenants with pets) are liable for any damage caused by the animal.
+The Department of Housing mandates that you make provisions for ESAs.
 Accommodate ESAs by making reasonable adjustments to your policies and property.

 3. What are Pets?Service Animals | Emotional Support Animals | Pets

 Pets are animals kept for companionship and personal pleasure.
-They do not perform work or task related to a person with a disability.
-Pets also do not carry out task for emotional support.
+They do not perform work or tasks related to a person with a disability.
+They also do not carry out tasks for emotional support.

 Legal Protections for Pets